20 Years Ago: Brad Paisley Releases His Debut Album

 "I was really lucky; it wasn't like we knew what we were doing," he adds.
 "I just happened [to write] that with my best friend from the bottom of my heart about his situation."

-Paisley earned one more chart-topping song from Who Needs Pictures, the tender ballad "We Danced," which held reign in the top spot for two weeks.
+Paisley earned one more chart-topping song from Who Needs Pictures, the tender ballad "We Danced."
+That song held reign in the top spot for two weeks.

 Since Who Needs Pictures, Paisley has released 10 more studio albums, as well as two compilation records and a Christmas project.
 The tunesmith has earned more than 30 Top 20 singles, with 19 of them -- including his collaboration with Dolly Parton, "When I Get Where I'm Going," from 2005's Time Well Wasted, and "Remind Me," his multi-platinum duet with Carrie Underwood, from his This Is Country Music album -- soaring all the way to No. 1.